HeliosSoftware/hfs-install/README.md

 The provisioning will take a while (15 mins) but the command execution should show the progress.

-While this command runs, you may proceed with the next step in another terminal if the Bastion Linux instance has been created and is ready.
+While this command runs, you can proceed with the next step in another terminal if the Bastion Linux instance has been created and is ready.
+When you see the following line in the log, the Bastion Linux Instance is ready and you can SSH to it as described in the next step.

+`HECTOR TODO - ADD LINE`

 ### Upload your local .aws/config file and SSH to the Bastion Linux Instance ###